JankariTech/blog/src/assets/organizeYourCompanyTheGeekWay.md

 ## Organize your company the geek-way

-How do you organize your documents in your department / company / startup ?
+How do you organize your documents in your department / company / startup?
 Your policies, your minutes of meetings, your contracts, etc.?

 Do you have a trillion Word documents that you share with your colleagues using your /.\*[cloud|share|box|sync|].\*/ tool?
 That is good, but how do you know what is the latest version of a document?
 What is the version you are currently working with a colleague on?
 How do you track changes?
 You send a document to a group to review, several people edit some lines, others just type comments into the document, some send it back to you by email, others put it in a file share.
 And how do you know who agreed on the changes?
 Pure chaos!

-In our company we are using GIT as the solution for all that!
+In our company, we are using GIT as the solution for all that!

 Advantages:
 - easy to track every change of a document